AdrianMrn/Research-PoC-Ethical-Hacking/README.md

 This sets the name of the AP to "FreeWiFi", this is what will show up when somebody is scanning for open Wi-Fi networks.
 I might even add an underscore to the start of the SSID, so it shows up at the top of the list on iOS & osx devices, but this didn't seem to work initially.

-To make sure hostapd knows where to find this config file, the DAEMON_CONF variable in /etc/default/hostapd needs to be set to the proper path: /etc/hostapd/hostapd.conf
+To make sure hostapd knows where to find this config file, the `DAEMON_CONF` variable in `/etc/default/hostapd` needs to be set to the config file we just edited(`/etc/hostapd/hostapd.conf`).

 Finally, stop and start all services to refresh their settings:
     sudo systemctl stop hostapd
     sudo systemctl stop dnsmasq
     sudo systemctl stop nginx